johnnyreilly/azdo-npm-auth/README.md

 `-c` | `--config` (`string`): The location of the .npmrc file.
 Defaults to current directory

 `-e` | `--email` (`string`): Allows users to supply an explicit email - if not supplied, the example ADO value will be used

+`-d` | `--daysToExpiry` (`number`): Allows users to supply an explicit number of days to expiry - if not supplied, then ADO will determine the expiry date

 `-p` | `--pat` (`string`): Allows users to supply an explicit Personal Access Token (which must include the Packaging read and write scopes) - if not supplied, will be acquired from the Azure CLI